JoeyyScott/Gamer-Supplies/README.md

     + Reviews - ```review_add.html```, ```index.html``` and ```review_manage.html``` with the delete functionality activating when the associated button is pressed.
         + I did not include an edit feature as I felt it would devalue the integrity of the reviews and opted to only include create, read and delete for this feature.
         + Activated by: Add/Manage/Delete review buttons on ```index.html```.
+    + Coupons - ```coupons_manage.html```
+        + Contains a list of all the current Coupons.
+        + Contains a form where admins can add coupons, upon entering successful form information.
+        + Contains a delete button on each coupon that activates the delete coupon functionality when pressed.

 ### Features to be added